VODGroup/AccessibilityDocumentation/Sources/iOSAccessibilityHandbook/iOSAccessibilityHandbook.docc/Pages/Introduction/AccessibilityFeatures/AccessibilityFeatures.md

     - <doc:AssistiveAccess>
 }

-Each article above contains an overview of a feature that explains **what this feature does** and **who does it help** with directives to further investigation of **how to support it in your applications**.
+Each article above contains an overview of a feature that explains **what this feature does** with directives to further investigation of **how to support it in your applications**.

 @Image(source: placeholder-image, alt: "")